 Now, is bottlenecking something that you need to worry about?

 For most people, the answer would have to be no. Frankly, the only time when you should worry about bottlenecking is if the GPU you intend on getting is much newer than your current CPU, or when you are planning on getting multiple GPUs.

 Another useful site is The Bottlenecker.
-As with UserBenchmark, always take the site’s measurements with a pinch of salt, but you can clearly see that even the previous generation’s i5 models will barely bottleneck a GTX 1080 Ti i.e. the most powerful consumer graphics card currently available.
+As with UserBenchmark, always take the site’s measurements with a pinch of salt, but you can clearly see that even the previous generation’s i5 models will barely bottleneck a GTX 1080 Ti i.e. one of the most powerful consumer graphics card currently available.